Beckhambenny2000/Beckhambenny2000.github.io/_projects/ceva-project/index.md

 layout: post
 title: Project 4
 description:
-  This project involves implementing a computer vision system using a fixed camera setup, combining an RGB camera with a depth camera to detect objects and accurately estimate their physical dimensions.
-As part of the development, we designed and calibrated a pipeline capable of identifying objects in real time and computing their height and dimensions from camera data alone.
-The system was built with logistics and warehousing applications in mind, simulating how such a solution could be used in a warehouse environment to automatically measure packages or items without manual intervention.
-Through this project, we explored key concepts in depth sensing, point cloud processing, and object detection to deliver a reliable and practical dimensioning solution.
+  This project aimed to solve a problem statement provided by CEVA Logistics while taking budget, sustainability, and social impact into consideration.
+To achieve this, we developed a computer vision system using a fixed camera setup that combines an RGB camera with a depth camera to detect objects and accurately estimate their physical dimensions.
+We designed and calibrated a real-time processing pipeline capable of identifying objects and computing their height and dimensions from camera data without manual intervention.
+The solution was developed for logistics and warehousing applications, simulating an automated package dimensioning system to improve operational efficiency.
+Through this project, we applied concepts in depth sensing, point cloud processing, and object detection to deliver a reliable and practical dimensioning solution.

 skills:
   - Robot Operating System (ROS 2 Humble)